Your CTO Shouldn't Be Your DevOps Team

 Still dependent on one person to own the whole thing

-Process and context walk out the door if they leave
+Knowledge and processes walk out the door if they leave

 Peletech Buildout